bluescan/proggyfonts/README.md

 ![Proggy Vector](https://raw.githubusercontent.com/bluescan/proggyfonts/master/ProggyVector/ProggyVector_Sample.png)

-There is also a variant of Proggy Vector with crossed sevens and zeds.
-Proggy Crossed looks like this.
+There are also two variants of Proggy Vector.
+The first is Proggy Dotted.
+It is a conversion of Proggy Clean with the dotted zero.
+The second is Proggy Crossed with crossed sevens and zeds.
+Here is a screenshot:

 ![Proggy Crossed](https://raw.githubusercontent.com/bluescan/proggyfonts/master/ProggyCrossed/ProggyCrossed_Sample.png)